VirusTotal/yara-x/docs/YARA-X Config Guide.md

 # used to enforce standards on various aspects of the rule like metadata and
 # rule name.
 [check]
+# A regular expression which must match rule names.
+For example, if you require
+# that every rule start with a "category" description followed by an underscore
+# you could use something like this:
+#
+# rule_name_regexp = "^(APT|CRIME)_"
+#
+# The default is no regular expression.
+rule_name_regexp = ""

+[check.metadata]
-# Table (dictionary) of required metadata identifiers and their requirements.
+# Each entry in this section is a table (dictionary) of metadata identifiers and
+# their requirements.
 #
 # The key is the identifier and the value is a table that describes the
 # requirements for that identifier - what type it must have and if it is